Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 3.6.
 Unified Permission Model and Enhanced Security

-Security is non-negotiable in DevOps.
-GitLab’s unified permission model and enhanced security features make it a safe choice:
+Security is important in DevOps.
+GitLab’s unified permission model and enhanced security features make it a secure choice:

 • Fine-Grained Permissions: Control who can access, edit, and modify your projects with precision.